StanfordPL/stoke/examples/bansal/README.txt

 This is the linked list traversal benchmark from [bansal 06].

 Given the current implementation of stoke, it's actually a little bit difficult to run this experiment under the same conditions as it was run in [schkufza 12].
-There are two complications:

-1. STOKE works at the granularity of functions now, so we have to define the kernel() function to simulate the body of the loop.
+The primary complication is that STOKE works at the granularity of functions now.

-2. STOKE allocates sandbox memory contiguously which means that we have to fight a little bit to generate test cases that aren't enormous.
-We solve this by adding the Node* that would be on the stack to the beginning of the struct and adding an odd number of padding bytes (stoke doesn't have the constant in it's immediate pool, so it has to work for this value).

-The result still isn't perfect.
-There's no way to convince STOKE to load the initial value from memory (it has to be passed through the stack).
-With that qualification, the code here is the moral equivalent of the original.
-STOKE will produce a result that uses one less instruction than the one shown in [schkufza 12].
+We solve this problem by using two files -- loop.s and kernel.s -- which are representative of an llvm -O0 compilation, and asking STOKE to optimize the former.
+Once we're done, we paste the results back together and time as usual.

+Known Issues --

+The synth and opt config files blacklist variants of the push/pop instructions.
+This is due to a bug in the current version of stoke that does not check for implicit register writes that modify preserved registers.